-Ok so I want to collect all of the “things that 99% of the dedicated portal2 players use but noone ever really talks about” into one post I can point to.
-Here we go!
+So I want to collect the things 99% of the experienced portal2 players know, but noone ever really writes down, into one post I can point to.

 Saves